XLSForm/xlsform.github.io/_sections/home-english.md

 Note that the **${tip}** in the last line will be replaced with the actual tip amount when viewing and filling out the form.

 The calculate type calculates **text** but calculations can also be added to any other question types.
-Non-text types can be useful for data analysis, e.g if a date or date-time is calculated. **If no label and no hint is included, the calculation will be hidden.** See example below which is the equivalent of the previous form:
+Non-text types can be useful for data analysis, e.g. if a date or date-time is calculated. **If no label and no hint are included, the calculation will be hidden.** See the example below which is the equivalent of the previous form:

 | type      | name     | label        | hint                   | calculation                  |
 | --------- | -------- | ------------------------------------- | ---------------------------- |